What is SCA and why is it needed?

 The app will be connected to your Holvi profile with an SMS – Please make sure that your registered phone number at Holvi is up-to-date!

 Please Note: For security reasons, a maximum of 3 devices can be connected to your Holvi account.

 What if I am not able to install the Holvi App?

 In case you can not download the Holvi app due to location restrictions or the version of your operating system on your phone, you might not be able to install the Holvi App.
 In this case, Holvi will soon offer an alternative SCA method by using a time-based one time password (TOTP) application, e.g. the Google Authenticator.
 Please find more information here.

 These authenticator apps are software-based authenticators that implement two-step verification services using time based authentication algorithms to ensure safe mobile authentication.

 In practice, this will involve entering a one-time passcode (OTP) that will be delivered to your mobile device, triggered by a login or a payment.
-This combination verifies that when entering login data to our site you are actually in possession of the device to which the Google Authenticator app is downloaded.
+This combination verifies that when entering login data to our site you are actually in possession of the device to which the Google Authenticator (or similar) app is downloaded.